 - Mash only until Colcannon is blended, there will be "lumps".

-- Best eaten same day but can be stored tightly sealed in the fridge 3-5 days.
+- Best eaten the same day but can be stored in an airtight container up to 3 days.